mackaytc/covid-resources/data/README.md

 # Overview

 This folder includes both data files for things like social distancing polices, etc. as well as links to useful resources including other data sets, API's, etc. listed below.
-The last section includes a to-do list of sites + data to explore.

 ## File Descriptions